 Add turkey patties and COOK about 3 minutes per side, until browned.
 Remove from skillet to a plate and set aside.
 REDUCE HEAT to medium.
 ADD 1 medium onion, cut into rounds and rings separated to pan drippings and cook 3 minutes, stirring occasionally, until golden.

-ADD 2 cans of tomatoes (14 oounce); 8 ounces zucchini, cut in ½-inch rounds; 1 teaspoon minced garlic; ¼ teaspoon salt and thyme.
+ADD 2 cans of tomatoes (14 ounce); 8 ounces zucchini, cut in ½-inch rounds; 1 teaspoon minced garlic; ¼ teaspoon salt and thyme.
 STIR to mix and break up tomatoes.

 COVER and cook about 10 minutes, just until zucchini is tender.
-ADD turkey patties and cover to heat through.
-FINISH with a sprinkle of parsley.
+Stir in 1 (16 ounce) can sliced small whole white potatoes, and add the turkey patties on top of the vegetables.
+Cover to heat through.
+FINISH the dish with a sprinkle of parsley.